fdegir/infra-workshop/bifrost/README.md

 ```

 Our SSH key will be injected to the built image in order for us to login
-to it so we need to generate keys.
+to them so we need to generate keys.

 ```bash
 ssh-keygen -t rsa -q -P '' -f ${HOME}/.ssh/id_rsa